m-viehl/lunar-cave/README.md

 Cool auto-generated caves!

 # Build and run
+1. Clone this repo
-- Clone this repo, run `npm install`
+2. Run `npm install`
-- Run `./build.sh`
-- Visit the displayed URL.

-# Build

-## For development
+3. Deployment:
-Just run `./build.sh` and visit the displayed URL.
+    - *Development server*: Run `npm run dev` and visit the displayed URL.

-## For production
-Run `./build.sh production`, which will place output files in the `build/` directory.
+    - *Production build*: Run `npm run build`, which will place output files in the `dist/` directory.
 These files can then be served.
 (E.g. by using the `./put_online.sh` script.)

 # Changelog
-This changelog is for user-visible features, not internal improvements.
+This changelog is for *user-visible features*, not internal improvements.

 ## Version 0, 2022-03-01
 - Playable game different from the current "lunar cave" game